-You will need to consult with the young people to determine a suitable meeting schedule.
+Determine a suitable meeting schedule.
 You may also want to ensure all materials are ready for the first meeting.

 IMPLEMENTATION

 You are now ready for the first meeting!
 At this meeting its important to discuss confidentiality, expectations and allow the young carers opportunity to get to know one another.